 Mad Men".
 Sadly, what's left of the marbled plastic skin is a mess.
 Tattered upholstery isn't the only problem; the chrome frame is starting to rust in places.
 Because these distinctive chairs are so iconic, they don't "play well" with other furniture styles.
 The only practical solution is to drag 'em into the 21st Century.

 Most cat lovers will tolerate a little kitty cologne now and then.
 After all, marking turf is part of a cat's job description.
 But, when Fluffy's territorial dispute with the neighbor cat escalates into thermonuclear furniture spraying, it's hard to ignore.
-Removing cat stench from polyurethane foam (below) is just about impossible.
+Removing cat stench from furniture foam (below) is just about impossible.
 The only solution is radical surgery.

 Cat Urine Stain